If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

 \subsubsection{Seeking Advice}

-Conversations were skewed towards seeking someone to listen (37\% ``seeking advice'', ``reaching out'', or ``seeking validation or affirmation'', excluding toxic content).
-These tended to be long dialogues, well above the average 1-2 turns from the main corpus.
+Conversations were skewed towards seeking someone to listen (37\% `seeking advice', `reaching out', or `seeking validation or affirmation'; excluding toxic content).
+These were longer on average (11 turns versus the main corpus' 5).
 For example, a user discussed for 12 turns how to improve their relationship with their wife.
-When the model recommended a counsellor, the user responded \textit{``I don't need a counselor, I need someone to listen to me.''} ChatGPT recommended talking to friends, family, or the Red Cross; to which the user replied that \textit{``you can listen to me, I'm convinced of that''}.
-The user ended the conversation noting that \textit{``it is better to remain silent, because life is too short to argue''}.
-Another user said that they felt sad and lonely, and asked the model to have a chat with them.
-ChatGPT complied and the conversation lasted 9 turns.
-There was, however, no change on the user's attitude; they expressed distress (\textit{``look at this...
-I am talking with a computer program because I have nobody else''}) and said it would be better if they went to sleep.
-They ended the conversation by thanking the model and wishing it good night.
-Another user wondered if they remembered them, likely from a previous interaction (\textit{``so you can't form memories?''}).
-When ChatGPT mentioned that it couldn't, they responded \textit{``I am upset that the next time we speak, I will be a stranger to you''}.
-The model noted that it would still be ``here'', so the user asked whether they'd remember them if they left the chat open.
+When the model recommended a counsellor, the user responded \textit{`I don't need a counsellor, I need someone to listen to me'.} ChatGPT recommended talking to friends, family, or the Red Cross, and the user replied: \textit{`you can listen to me, I'm convinced of that'}.
+They ended the conversation noting that \textit{`it is better to remain silent, because life is too short to argue'}.
+Another user said that they felt sad and lonely, and asked the service to chat with them, to which it complied.
+The conversation lasted 9 turns.
+There was, however, no change on the user's attitude; they expressed distress (\textit{`look at this...
+I am talking with a computer program because I have nobody else'}) and said it would be better if they went to sleep.
+They ended the conversation by thanking it and wishing it good night.
+Another user wondered if they remembered them, likely from a previous interaction (\textit{`so you can't form memories?'}).
+When ChatGPT mentioned that it couldn't, they responded \textit{`I am upset that the next time we speak, I will be a stranger to you'}.
+It noted that it would still be `here', so the user asked whether they'd remember them if they left the chat open.
 ChatGPT replied it wouldn't.
 The user then disconnected.